zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

    Generated when a connection 4-tuple is reused.
-This event is raised when Bro sees a new TCP session or UDP flow using a 4-tuple matching that of an earlier connection it still considers active.
+This event is raised when Zeek sees a new TCP session or UDP flow using a 4-tuple matching that of an earlier connection it still considers active.